| Blog: Arnhem Highway from Darwin to Kakadu

 is the perfect base to visit one of the world's

+finest wildlife reserves.
 Set amidst 10 hectares of lush bushland,

 Aurora Kakadu offers tropical gardens, manicured